 Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.

-A 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PD_20MHz(#6125)) with >90% probability within a period aCCAMidTime (see 28.4.3 (HE PHY)).
+A 40 MHz non-HT duplicate, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PDlevel(40MHz)(#6125)) with >90% probability within a period aCCAMidTime (see 28.4.3 (HE PHY)).

-A 20 MHz non-HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PD_20MHz(#6125)) with >90% probability within a period aCCAMidTime.
+A 20 MHz non-HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in any 20 MHz sub-channel of the secondary 40 MHz channel at or above max(–72 dBm, OBSS_PD level (#6125)) with >90% probability within a period aCCAMidTime.

 The PHY shall issue a PHY-CCA.indication(BUSY, {secondary80}) primitive if the conditions for PHYCCA.indication(BUSY, {primary}), PHY-CCA.indication(BUSY, {secondary}), and PHYCCA.indication(BUSY, {secondary40}) primitive are not present and one of the following conditions are present in an otherwise idle 160 MHz or 80+80 MHz operating channel width: